Continuous integration¶

 Occasionally, some changes necessitate rebuilding the documentation from scratch, for example to see the full effect of the changes.
 These are called “full builds”.

-You can request a full build from a Pull Request at any time by including the tag [full doc]
+You can request a full build from a Pull Request at any time by including the tag [full doc] in your commit message.

 Note that this will trigger a full build of the documentation which usually takes >90 minutes.